 I see Yamaguchi .
 After all, it took nearly 10 years, so when you look at all the works in this way, you find it awful.

 I was looking at the story and image of Wakae mythology, but some points were replaced along the way.
-Which work is finally in Japan It was when I unpacked the package that I knew what to exhibit (laughs).
+In the end which works in Japan It was when I unpacked the package that I knew what to exhibit (laughs).

-The best hope is that Mr. Yamaguchi Shipper's thoughts should be communicated to the viewer.
+The best hope is that Mr. Yamaguchi Shipper's thoughts should be transmitted to the viewer.

 Wakae Shipper would have taken a lot of time to collect and edit myths.
-But it takes a long time before myths are made.
+However, it takes a long time before myth comes true.
 It is the artist's power to visualize the long-lasting and continuing myths in a timely manner.
-And I think that I can see the warning to the modern society there.
+And I think I can see the warning to the modern society there.

 The presence of scholars who collect Yamaguchi myths is also important.

-What Myth Describes Now-Mythology of the End and Resurrection of Humanity-
+What Myth Describes Now-Myth of the End and Resurrection of Humanity-

 : # 0000 ff; "> Essays and Selection Myths Minéke Sipper